NGYeung/CLIP-Sarcasm-Detection/README.md

-# A Meme ranking system using constractive learning
+# A meme ranking system using constractive learning

 This project aims to the build a ranking system for <b> MEMES </b>